 - 1. [deleted] - 2.
 Any member may by motion propose the establishment of a committee. - 3.
 The Parliamentary Bureau may, whether in response to such a proposal or otherwise, by motion propose the establishment, membership, remit and duration of a committee. - 4.
 A committee established by the Parliament to deal with a particular subject, other than a mandatory committee or a committee (including a Committee of the Whole Parliament, a Consolidation Committee, a Statute Law Repeals Committee, a Statute Law Revision Committee or a Private Bill Committee) established only to take certain Stages of a particular Bill, is referred to as a subject committee. - 5.
-In addition, the Parliament shall, on a motion of the Parliamentary Bureau, establish the mandatory committees mentioned in Rules 6.4 to 6.11. - 5A.
-The Parliament may, on a motion of the Parliamentary Bureau, add any matter (referred to as an "additional matter") to the remit of a mandatory committee, provided that it is not specified in Rules 6.4 to 6.11 as being the remit or part of the remit of a mandatory committee.
-An additional matter may be varied or removed by the Parliament on a motion of the Parliamentary Bureau. - 6.
-The Parliamentary Bureau shall by motion propose the establishment of- - (a) the mandatory committees mentioned in Rules 6.4 and 6.6 within 21 sitting days of a general election; and - (b) the other mandatory committees within 42 sitting days of a general election.
+In addition, the Parliament shall, on a motion of the Parliamentary Bureau, establish the following mandatory committees- - (a) [deleted] - (b) the Standards, Procedures and Public Appointments Committee; - (c) the Finance Committee; - (d) the Public Audit Committee; - (e) the European and External Relations Committee; - (f) the Equal Opportunities Committee; - (g) the Public Petitions Committee: - (h) the Delegated Powers and Law Reform Committee. - 6.
+The Parliamentary Bureau shall by motion propose the establishment of- - (a) the Standards, Procedures and Public Appointments and Finance Committees within 21 sitting days of a general election; and - (b) the other mandatory committees mentioned in paragraph 5 within 42 sitting days of a general election.